Conan (talk show): International syndication

 On September 3, 2014, the program began airing on Much at 12:30 a.m. after @midnight.
 On January 9, 2017, Conan began airing at 11 p.m.
 ET again, only to again be moved back an hour to midnight in April of that same year.
 Conan aired on Much until September 1, 2017.
 The program aired solely on CTV until April 2020, when it began airing again on the renamed CTV Comedy Channel at 11:30 after The Daily Show following Comedy Central's cancellation of Lights Out with David Spade.
 The show was pushed back another 15 minutes to 11:45 after Comedy Central expanded The Daily Show by 15 minutes.

 Selling rights to a Canadian channel was necessary, since TBS ceased being available in Canada in October 2007.
 The local Atlanta station through which Canadian cable subscribers had previously received TBS programming then adopted a distinct schedule as WPCH-TV.
 Some speculated that WPCH might pick up the program anyway, since the revamped station continues to air some of the same syndicated series as TBS, but WPCH later indicated explicitly that it had no plans to broadcast the new O'Brien program.

 In the UK and Ireland, the show aired on the channel truTV since its launch in August 2014, though it has been absent from the schedules as of August 2017.

 In Portugal, Conan was retitled Conan O'Brien.
 The show aired on SIC Radical, in the same timeslot as his previous NBC shows, with daily broadcasts beginning on October 5, 2009.
 The show aired Monday to Friday beginning around 20h45 to 21h30, following The Daily Show, with occasional reruns interspersed among new shows.
-New episodes aired about two weeks after US broadcast.
-Although since January 2016, SIC Radical stopped airing the show because of the show's international distributor has ceased shipping the show outside USA (answer from the Distributor Sic Radical).
+New episodes aired about two weeks after the US broadcast.
+However, since January 2016, SIC Radical stopped airing the show because the show's international distributor has ceased shipping the show outside the USA.

 The show aired in Southeast Asia and Hong Kong on FX.